safihasan/food_blog2/README.md

 ## Colour scheme:

-#fafafa - Header
+#F9FAFC - Header

-Dark Green - Buttons
+#188181 - Buttons

-#809977 - Footer
+#445261 - Footer

 The colours were selected with the intention of complementing the food fusion blog and the idea was to ensure the image was appreciated.

 ## Typography:
  The following fonts were chosen for a clean and modern look that is both readable and minimal.

-Varta

-Goudy Book Letter 1911
+Segoe UI

+Times New Roman

+Calibri (Body)

 ## Priority Features: